PlatformedTasks/Documentation/README.md

 We have defined the output file and also the command the executor must execute.

-Specifically it is a concatenation of the `baseCommand` with its `arguments` which, in this case, uses a python script present in the `executorImage` to pass a command to two Horvod workers.
+Specifically it is a concatenation of the `baseCommand` with its `arguments`.
+In this case, the first argument is the python script called `horovod-executor.py` and located in the `executorImage` (`platformedtasks/horovod:latest`) and the second argument is the command that the executor will execute.

 ```yaml
 cwlVersion: v1.0